Cardo-TheDev/linux-server-configuration/README.md

 ## About
-Taking a baseline installation of a Linux server, on [Amazon Lightsail](https://lightsail.aws.amazon.com/), and preparing it to host a Python _Flask_ web applications.
+Taking a baseline installation of a Linux server, on [Amazon Lightsail](https://lightsail.aws.amazon.com/), and preparing it to host a Python _Flask_ web application.
 Making sure to install updates, secure the server from a number of attack vectors, configure the uncomplicated firewall (ufw), install and configure a database server (postgresql), and deploy the web applications onto it.